gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 The introduction of this functionality does not directly impact the security of Teleport itself, however it introduces a new vector of attack for a malicious actor.
-Teleport user with sufficient permissions to create/edit KubeProvision resources will be able to amend RBAC setup on all Kubernetes clusters enrolled in Teleport.
+Teleport user with sufficient permissions to create/edit KubeProvision or Roles resources will be able to amend RBAC setup on all Kubernetes clusters enrolled in Teleport.
 We will emphasize in the user documentation the need to be vigilant when giving out the necessary permissions.
 We will also add new special label `teleport.dev/kube-provision-disabled`, that can